 Is there anything we can suggest to this devoted mama?

 Here’s what my kids suggested as possible ways to switch up academics:

 Watch history videos.
+Or documentaries.

 Change the time of day that you do different subject areas.